Configuring Solace OpenMAMA Bridges

 For an example of how these Session properties work in relation to one another when a list of potential hosts are provided for client connection attempts, refer to Connect Retry Example.
 (For more information on listing multiple hosts, refer to Host.)

-• To find the default value for the properties listed in this section, refer to the Products documentation.
+- To find the default value for the properties listed in this section, see the PubSub+ Messaging API C reference documentation.

 Connection Time-Out